BrandonXu6106/obsidianpublish/content/thoughts/Raft Consensus Algorithm.md

 All snapshots are taken independently by each server.
 Each snapshot contains data like last included index, last included term, and the state machine state.

-Sometimes, snapshots need to be sent from leader to followers if the followers lag behind using the InstallSnapshot [[RPC|RPC]].
+Sometimes, snapshots need to be sent from leader to followers if the followers lag behind using the InstallSnapshot [[RPC.md|RPC]].
 This can happen when the leader has discarded the next log entry that needs to be send to a follower (e.g. new server joining cluster).

-When a server receives a InstallSnapshot [[RPC|RPC]] call, it usually discard its entire log.
-In the odd case where the server receiving the [[RPC|RPC]] call has _more_ entries in its log than the snapshot, it deletes all log entries covered by the snapshot but entries following the snapshot are still valid and must be kept.
+When a server receives a InstallSnapshot [[RPC.md|RPC]] call, it usually discard its entire log.
+In the odd case where the server receiving the [[RPC.md|RPC]] call has _more_ entries in its log than the snapshot, it deletes all log entries covered by the snapshot but entries following the snapshot are still valid and must be kept.

 Other options like log cleaning and log-structured merge trees are also possible.